huggingface/datasets/datasets/pec/README.md

 ### Dataset Curators

-The dataset was initially created by Peixiang Zhong, Chen Zhang, Hao Wang, Yong Liu, and Chunyan Miao, during work done at Alibaba Group.
+The dataset was initially created by Peixiang Zhong, Chen Zhang, Hao Wang, Yong Liu, and Chunyan Miao, jointly done at Nanyang Technological University and Alibaba Group.

 ### Licensing Information